 We know you're a busy bunch, so here we present the most intriguing freebies from our regular news coverage that you may have missed, plus anything else that's caught our eyes (and ears) over the past 30 days.

-Platforms: Mac/PC | Formats: VST/VST3/AU/AUv3 | Download (opens in new tab)
+Platforms: Windows/Linux | Formats: VST | Download

 Platforms: Mac/PC | Formats: VST/AU | Download

 Back in the '60s, a composer by the name of Iannis Xenakis began his research into the concept of stochastic synthesis, a tone generation technique that uses probability distributions to manipulate digital samples.

 Xenakis’s Dynamic Stochastic Synthesis (DSS) algorithm has now been implemented into a free synth plugin, Xenos, that - despite the complex concepts behind it - appears to be relatively easy to control.

 Mensla's MS-2 synth has what's quite possibly the least intuitive interface we've ever seen attached to a plugin.
 Crammed into a smallish square, the poorly-labelled controls look like tiny wires on a circuitboard: it's certainly a unique design choice.

 What it lacks in usability, though, MS-2 makes up for in sound and functionality: an FM synth equipped with three operators, each operator has selectable waveforms and has its own pitch and envelope controls.
 This runs through a multimode filter and surprisingly powerful modulation section.
 MS-2 is definitely worth a punt.

 Platforms: PC | Formats: VST3/AU | Download